 ProfessionalsAaron S. Delaney

-- A Japanese executive in connection with an investigation by the DOJ's Antitrust Division into the auto parts industry;
+- A Japanese executive in connection with an investigation by the DOJ's Antitrust Division;

 - Various financial services companies in connection with securities fraud, RMBS and CDO litigation, breach of contract, and fraud and fraudulent transfer claims;